The Redruth Mining District: this and the previous page Camborne Mining District make up the area known as “The Central Mining District”.

 Redruth Mining District 6: A detailed image of the engine house arch, in the distance is the house of North Treskerby Mine.

 Redruth Mining District 7: The sad remains of the whim house, these were taken in the late 1990’s.
-Today the site has been cleared and leveled, the engine houses remain but everything else has been cleared for an “Industrial Estate”.
+Today the site has been cleared and levelled, the engine houses remain but everything else has been cleared for an “Industrial Estate”.

 Redruth Mining District 8: An image of Hallenbeagle Mine looking across the railway, the chimney of the whim house can be seen above the treeline.